wongco/redux-microblog/README.md

-# react-microblog
+# redux-microblog

-react-microblog is a React front end for a microblogging web application.
+redux-microblog is a React front end for a microblogging web application.
 It is built with JavaScript, React, React Router, Redux, Redux-thunk, Styled Components and static assets.

+Vist a live version of Microblog [here](https://wongco-microblog.herokuapp.com/)

 ## Prerequisites